Mariah Carey responds after HOA threatens to fine Florida man over Christmas decorations - NewsBreak

 Mariah Carey has thoughts.

 Carey set the record straight on Twitter, in response to a news story from WFLA concerning a Florida homeowner who faces up to $1,000 in fines for putting up his Christmas decorations before Thanksgiving .
-Michael Moffa, the homeowner, said his HOA was being a “grinch” about the rule, and it seems Mariah may agree.Mariah Carey and McDonald’s launching ‘Mariah Menu’ with 12 days of free items
+Michael Moffa, the homeowner, said his HOA was being a “grinch” about the rule, and it seems Mariah may agree.Mariah Carey and McDonald’s launch ‘Mariah Menu’ with 12 days of deals

 Carey, whose 1994 song “All I Want for Christmas Is You” was determined to be the “Greatest of All Time Holiday 100 Song” by Billboard.com, had chimed in with similar sentiments earlier this month.
 On Nov.
 1, Carey made a midnight announcement marking the unofficial start of “MariahSZN,” complete with a video in which Carey smashes jack-o’-lanterns while “All I Want for Christmas Is You” blares in the background.